Home

 }

-Note that your WebDAV server must support tunneling, IT Hit WebDAv Server Engine does not support tunneling by default.
+Note that your WebDAV server must support tunneling, IT Hit WebDAV Server Engine does not support tunneling by default.

 Microsoft Office requires full WebDAV Class 2 support, it would not work with tunneling.

-Modifying Data After Receiving Response
+Modifying Data After Receiving a Response

 function onResponse(responceData) {